sarahpazik/software-design-vu/docs/assignment3.md

 * Updated class diagram to properly represent JSON objects
 * Added association names to the class diagram
 * Added the chat room feature (Added ChatClient class) so that you can communicate with other players (use command "chat")
+* Implemented time limit feature to make the game slightly more complex

 Maximum number of words for this section: 1000